mohsennasab/culvert-hydraulic-design-101/README.md

 ## 📚 Learning Objectives

-- Understand basic culvert hydraulics: Identify how culverts convey flow under a road and why headwater (upstream depth) builds up.
+- Understand how culverts convey flow and cause headwater buildup.
-- Distinguish flow control types: Explain inlet control vs. outlet control, including what determines each and how they differ (supercritical vs. subcritical flow, weir/orifice behavior, etc.).
+- Differentiate inlet vs. outlet control and their flow behaviors.
-- Headwater vs. Tailwater influence: Learn how upstream (headwater) and downstream (tailwater) conditions affect culvert capacity and design.
+- Recognize the impact of headwater and tailwater on culvert design.
-- Appreciate real-world factors: Acknowledge the importance of culvert maintenance (debris blockage, sedimentation) on performance and safety.
+- Appreciate the role of maintenance (debris, sediment) in culvert performance.
-Intro to design tools: Gain a basic familiarity with FHWA culvert design guidelines and how to use HY-8 software to analyze culvert performance.
+- Get introduced to FHWA design guidelines and HY-8 software for culvert analysis.

 ---

 ## 🚀 Introduction to Culverts
 - A culvert is a buried conduit designed to hydraulically convey surface water runoff or streamflow beneath a highway, roadway, railroad, or other embankment.
 Typically composed of structural materials around their full perimeter, culverts may also include bottomless designs.
-- They are distinguished from bridges unless their opening width is 10 feet or greater along the roadway centerline.
+- They are distinguished from bridges unless their opening width is **10 feet or greater** along the roadway centerline.
 Regardless of structure type, culverts are analyzed using hydraulic design principles to ensure they safely manage flow without disrupting transportation routes.

 <p align="center">
   <img src="Images/Bridge%20vs%20Culvert.jpg" alt="Bridge vs Culvert" width="600"/>
 </p>

-**Culvert collapses** can cause major safety hazards, disrupt transportation, damage ecosystems, and require costly emergency repairs.
+Culvert collapses can cause major safety hazards, disrupt transportation, damage ecosystems, and require costly emergency repairs.
 Many road washouts during storms are directly linked to culvert blockages, under-sizing, or structural failure.

 ## 🎥 Culvert Failure to Watch"